DonEasy1/doneasy1.github.io/candidate.md

 <hr/>
 More to come...Feel free to contact me via my form (email icon below).

-Tap "POWER" on the generator above.
+Start "POWER" on the generator above.
 </center>